 Anyone of your answers either expands or limits the opportunities available to you.

-As you probably know, selling a house conventionally (using an agent or selling yourself) usually time.
+As you probably know, selling a house conventionally (using an agent or selling yourself) usually takes time.
 Even selling the best house in Stockton can take 3 to 6 months in today’s market.
-Every house is different and every situation is unique, so take a minute to find out what option is right for you.
+Every house is different and every situation is unique, so take a minute to find out what option is right for you, but remember doing something is always better than nothing and so long as you are committed to the outcome and making things work, you’ll be ok.

 1. Working with an agent

-This s certainly the traditional and most popular way to sell a house, and generally, if your house is in perfect condition and you don’t mind waiting, investing time and money to fix and update things, with a few headaches along the way this could be the right choice for you.
+This is certainly the traditional and most popular way to sell a house, and generally, if your house is in perfect condition and you don’t mind waiting, investing time and money to fix and update things, manage a contractor with a few headaches along the way this could be the right choice for you.
 Here’s the typical process:

 - You contact an agent and they visit your house to do a walk through